Cambodia dishes

 4. Morning Markets like Phsar Leu, Siem Reap

 Phsar Leu Market is a very vibrant place where one can taste Nom Banh Chok in the early morning.
-It is an olfactory experience, fresh herbs, noodles, and busy vendors preparing breakfast in front of your own eyes.
+Moreover, it is an olfactory experience, as fresh herbs, noodles, and busy vendors prepare breakfast right before your eyes.

 5. Khmer Surin Restaurant, Phnom Penh

-This aesthetic small restaurant at Phnom Penh is also referred to as Khmer Surin that is a blend of Khmer and Thai.
+In Phnom Penh, the charming small restaurant Khmer Surin serves a blend of Khmer and Thai dishes.
 Their glamorous decor and delicious Lok Lak and soup treats would make it the most ideal place to relax and spend a good dinner trying the local flavours.

 6. Pho Fortune, Phnom Penh